kendo-labs/datasource-restful-api-CRUD-demo/README.md

 #### Step 2:

-Start Servers (one to server webpage and one to server API):
+Start Servers (one to server webpage and one to server API)

 ```
 npm run api
 ```

-(i.e. starts json api at localhost:3000):
+(i.e. starts json api at localhost:3000)

 and, then: